NetherWiki/nether/skyshale/glossary_of_prototheism.md

 But Prototheists believe this point of view is ultimately delusional.
 And that this delusion is the root cause of all human suffering.

+# Vipassanā
+[todo]
+Do we really want to keep this unicode in the title?

+Perhaps mention that even though the jhanas were known at the time of the Buddha, the discovery of vipassanā was his real contribution.
+[/todo]

+Vipassanā is a form of meditation popularized in Buddhism and used to achieve insight into ultimate reality via the cultivation of altered states of consciousness.
+In a nutshell, it is the meditation Buddhists perform to become enlightened.

+Vipassanā isn't a specific technique, but rather a methodology for breaking up reality into discrete units Prototheists refer to as frames.
+Prototheists see vipassanā and samatha as a spectrum, with modern techniques such as the Zebulon Protocol incorporating a mixture of both aspects with the addition of optional catalysts.

+(Not practiced directly by Prototheists, mostly practice with catalysts)